The Only PCS Moving Checklist You Need: How To Maximize Your Move (and Your Savings)

 A:

-By staying organized!
-The U.S. Department of Defense has plenty of information available, along with additional checklists to help keep things simple.
+The best advice for PCS move packing is to stay organized!
+The U.S. Department of Defense has plenty of information available, along with an additional PCS moving checklist to help keep things simple.
 You should also work with your installation’s relocation assistance program for help tailored to your specific situation.

 Q: What should you take with you when you PCS?